Evolution of television

 Over time, technology improved, allowing for larger screens and color displays.

-Today's TVs are sleeker than ever, with flat panel designs that take up less space than traditional models.
+Today's TVs are sleeker than ever, with flat-screen designs that take up less space than traditional models.

 Smart TVs have become increasingly popular in recent years because they allow users to stream content from various sources directly to their TVs.

-Overall, the evolution of television has been a fascinating journey marked by significant technological advances that have made TV viewing more accessible and enjoyable for people all over the world.
+Overall, the evolution of television has been a fascinating journey marked by significant technological advancements that have made TV viewing more accessible and enjoyable for people around the world.

 Origins of broadcasting: from live demonstrations to early experiments